JustenRickert/justenrickert.github.io/_posts/2017-09-27-competition.md

 1.00 & 0.94
 \end{bmatrix}.$$

-This means that Shelley would lose the difference competition by $$0.04$$ points, but win the relative difference competition by $$0.06$$ points.
+This means that Shelly would lose the difference competition by $$0.04$$ points, but win the relative difference competition by $$0.06$$ points.
 Using this point information, we can then derive a method to determine a winner in consideration of each competition.
 This is rather simple, as we can form a new vector that is